plaatsoft/drupal-oostpoort/trunk/v6.x/README.txt

  - Clean available data.
  - Added version banner on main menu page.
  - Added latest csv upload date on main menu page.
  - Optimise HTML output for Internet Explorer (IE) and Firefox.
+ - Improve two reports.
+ - Added functionality to remove members (Drupal admin rights needed)
  - BugFix: KerkLidNr is not loaded!
  - BugFix: Member record is not completly update when record is found during CSV upload.
  - BugFix: During address selection, go to detail page, return, selection of address was lost!

 To do List
 ----------
 - Add Block info to each address